Smart Lock Front Door: Getting Security & Convenience

 Q: What happens if the battery dies on my smart lock?

 A: Most smart locks include a physical key override as a backup, allowing you to unlock your door with a traditional key if the battery runs out.
-Additionally, many locks provide ample low-battery warnings, giving you time to replace them.
+Many locks provide ample low-battery warnings, giving you time to replace them.

 Q: Are all smart locks compatible with my existing door?